rakhilkr/python-flask/README.md

-# python-flask
+# python-flask-ML
-skin disease dectection
+# skin disease dectection - Basic ML project using TensorFlow

 Steps to setup the project on the machine: